geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 And if we have to install something, we have to install something.
 And we still have to install something for it.
 We still install TensorFlow to test Lion or whatever.

 ##### **Chenyu** [[00:59:18](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3558)]
 Yeah.
-Yes, and it's pinned to a much older version because .
+Yes, and it's pinned to a much older version because.

 ##### **Geohot** [[00:59:26](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3566)]
 Yeah.